denoland/rusty_v8/README.md

 `RUSTY_V8_MIRROR_STRICT=1` stops the candidate list after the mirror entries, so the build never falls back to the upstream releases.
 Use this for hermetic CI that must never reach the network.
-It only takes effect when `RUSTY_V8_MIRROR` is also set — with no mirror configured there is nothing to be strict about, and it is ignored so the build can still reach upstream.
+It is honored unconditionally: if no `RUSTY_V8_MIRROR` is set there is nowhere left to fetch from, and the build fails with an explicit error rather than silently reaching upstream.
+A hermetic build that also needs the bindings without a mirror can point `RUSTY_V8_SRC_BINDING_PATH` at them directly.

 ### File-based mirrors